zeronode-project/zeronode/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `zernoded` for your own use.

-zernoded/znode-cli binaries are not included in the zeronode-qt.app bundle.
+zernoded/znode-cli binaries are not included in the znode-qt.app bundle.

 If you are building `zernoded` or `zeronode-qt` for others, your build machine should be set up as follows for maximum compatibility: